-The company is a private company limited by shares, incorporated in England and Wales and resident for tax in the UK.
+The company is a private company limited by shares, incorporated in the UK under the Companies Act 2006, registered in England and Wales, and resident for tax in the UK.

 The company is exempt by virtue of s400 of the Companies Act 2006 from the requirement to prepare group Financial Statements.
 These Financial Statements present information about the company as an individual undertaking and not about its group.